peppergv4/hackathon-resources/gh-actions.md

     mkdir -p .github/workflows
     ```

-2. Using your preferred text editor, create a new mayhem.yml with the following contents:
+2. Using your preferred text editor, create a new `mayhem.yml` file inside of the `.github/workflows` directory with the following contents:

     ```
     name: Mayhem